bayou-brogrammer/bevy_shader_playground/docs/src/README.md

 # Introduction

 Bevy shader playground is a playground to explore and mess with shaders using [Bevy].
-I recently found myself facinated by shaders and wanted to learn more about them.
+I recently found myself fascinated by shaders and wanted to learn more about them.
 I started with the great [Learn Wgpu] tutorial and then found a really neat tutorial by [hakolao](https://github.com/hakolao) which explores compute shaders with [Bevy] using [Vulkano].
 If you are interested, this is the tutorial [compute_shader_tutorial].